apptainer/singularity-userdocs/definition_files.rst

 bootstrap agent will pull docker layers from `Docker Hub
 <https://hub.docker.com/>`_ as a base OS to start your image.

-Starting with Singularity 3.2, the ``Bootstrap`` keyword needs to be the first entry in the header section.
+Starting with apptainer 3.2, the ``Bootstrap`` keyword needs to be the first entry in the header section.
 This breaks compatibility with older versions that allow the parameters of the header to appear in any order.